-Having high availability with registrations ensures that you will always have an IP address which matches the hole punched when the UAC registers.
-Unlike other high availability setups, AnyEdge ensures that standard NAT hole-punching can work with UAC > UAS calls/messages after the end point that the UAC connects to, fails.
+Having High Availability (HA) with registrations ensures that you will always have an IP address which matches the hole punched when the UAC registers.
+Unlike other HA setups, AnyEdge ensures that standard NAT hole-punching can work with UAC > UAS calls/messages even after the end-point connected to the UAC fails.

 If you have a pool of multiple servers, you can proxy your communications via AnyEdge, allowing for a single IP address to communicate externally.